- Also known as

 primary name: Bance, J L

 - (The addresses of J.L.Bance aîné given here are compiled from the prints, from the 'Bibliographie de France', and from Bouvier)

 1800: rue du Petit-Pont n.97

 1804: rue Saint Denis n.214 (briefly 224 in 1818), where remains until 1836

 1836 (?or later): rue Saint Denis no.271, près les Bains Saint-Sauveur, until his death in 1847.
 His son and heir Balthazar in 1849 transferred the business to rue Croix-des-Petits-Champs, n.27.

-- Parisian print publisher.
+- Parisian print publisher, the first of a family dynasty.
 J L Bance was the son of a farmer in l'Eure; emerges first in Paris shortly before the Revolution, which offered him his first successful subjects for prints.
 Marries in 1792, later bringing his younger brother Charles into the business.
 By 1811 he calls himself Bance aîné and Charles Bance jeune was at rue J J Rousseau (qv).